Amish Tapioca Pudding Recipe

 Tapioca pearls on their own are relatively tasteless.
 (And funny enough, my brother used to call them fish eggs 🙂 .)
 But the pearls will absorb the flavor of whatever they are cooked in.

 In recent years, adding tapioca pearls to tea has become commonly known as bubble tea.
 I'm not that fond of bubble tea, but I sure do love a bowl full of creamy pearl tapioca pudding.

 Tapioca Pudding with Large Pearls

 You can use large pearls to make Amish tapioca pudding, although I usually use medium or mini pearls.
-So you will have to adjust the cooking time, and I might suggest that you soak the large pearls in water for several hours before cooking them in the milk.
+So you will have to adjust the cooking time, and I might suggest that you soak large pearls in water for several hours before cooking them in the milk.
 Soaking the pearls will help to soften them.
 Of course, you want to drain all the water off when they are finished soaking.

 You can usually find pearl tapioca at Amish or Mennonite bulk food stores.
-And feel free to use any size tapioca pearls that you desire.
+And feel free to use any size of tapioca pearls that you desire.
 Although, this recipe has been made using mini pearls because that is what my local bulk food store carries.

 Tapioca Pearls Recipe and How to Make Tapioca Pudding with Pearls